Tree Preservation Orders in North End

 How do I check for TPOs near North End?

 Enter your postcode in our search tool to see TPOs near North End plotted on an interactive map.
-North End falls within Winchester City Council and South Downs National Park Authority, which has data in our dataset.
+North End falls within South Downs National Park Authority and Winchester City Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers North End?

-North End falls within Winchester City Council and South Downs National Park Authority.
+North End falls within South Downs National Park Authority and Winchester City Council.
 These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near North End?